suraj-only-git/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0501-Configuring multi-factor authentication.md

 2. On the taskbar, select **Microsoft Edge**.

 3. In the address bar, enter **outlook.office.com** and press Enter.

+  >**Note**: Before Proceeding to next step, verify that Alex Wilber assigned with Office 365 E5, Enterprise Mobility + Security E5.
+If not assigned, then asssign both the licenses and proceed further.

 4. At the **Sign in** page, enter **`AlexW@yourtenant.onmicrosoft.com`** and then select **Next**.